System Architecture

 Query Processing Engine

-- Parses natural language queries
+The query processing engine:- Parses natural language queries

 - Converts queries to graph patterns and vector searches